MichaelLarocca/blog-michael-jude-larocca/posts/2021/03-21/JobSearchAndInterviewTipsWithDylanIsrael.md

 There will be a learning curve and some sacrifice.

-You may have to take a pay cut to get that first developer job.
+You may even have to take a pay cut to get that first developer job.

 ---